 In fact, at the moment, I’m at the end of a 2-month trip through Spain, Portugal, and Israel, and again haven’t missed a day of work (except for the 1-week vacation I took at the beginning – which, of course, was the only time I got sick…)

-Here are a few tips that have helped us live this life.
+Here are a few tips that have helped us figure out how to freelance and travel the world at the same time.
 If you’re planning on taking the dive and traveling while you work, I hope they’ll help you too.

 #1: Let your lease expire.